riverrun/drat/README.rst

 Drat supports **docx**, **odt**, **ods**, **odp** files as well as text files and urls.

-You can also use analyze multiple texts / links by creating a text file with the links written in it.
+You can also analyze multiple texts / links by creating a text file with the filenames / links written in it.

 Use
 ~~~